 These wounds deepen if we continue to re-live them and allow them to bleed.
 But they can become scars instead of wounds.
 A scar is a mark that is never forgotten, that allows us to tell a story, but that bleeds no longer and no long hurts us.
 We can bear our scars proudly as marks of our overcoming.

 In April of 2018, I had the rare opportunity and privilege to spend the night in the most sacred site of Christendom, the Basilica of the Holy Sepulcher in Jerusalem.
 The great Basilica covers the sites of both the Crucifixion and the Resurrection.
 During opening hours, it is thronged with people, tens of thousands a day push through to see these holy places.
 But every night, the Franciscan guardians keep a special list of fifteen people who they will allow to spend the night in the enormous basilica.
 It’s called Nightwatch, and at 9 pm the chosen fifteen are locked in the Basilica, where they will stay until 5 am, when the doors are unlocked again at dawn.
-I was blessed to be chosen for this list, along with my two spirit sisters, Lisa Rondan and Adrienne Westwood.
+I was blessed to be chosen for this list, along with two friends.
 I am sure they would both say that they were impacted indelibly by the experience, as I was.